The-Migus-Group/authentication-panel/oidc-authentication.md

 A Client MAY use its WebID as the client identifier.

-When using this method, the WebID document MUST include the `solid:oidcRegistration` property.
-This property and the RDF object MUST be a JSON serialization of an OIDC client registration, using the definition of client registration metadata from
+When using this method, the WebID document MUST include the `http://www.w3.org/ns/solid/terms#oidcRegistration` property.
+This property and the RDF object MUST be a JSON serialization of an OIDC client registration, using the definition of client registration metadata from \[[RFC7591](https://tools.ietf.org/html/rfc7591#section-2)\].
-\[[RFC7591](https://tools.ietf.org/html/rfc7591#section-2)\].
 A Client WebID SHOULD only list a single registration.

 If an IdP supports Client WebID negotiation, it MUST dereference the Client's WebID document and MUST match any Client-supplied parameters with the values in the Client's WebID document.
 For